 Upon completion of the baccalaureate, students in Public Health are expected to:

-- Define the role of federal and state regulatory programs, guidelines, and authorities that control environmental health issues;
+- Define the role of federal and state regulatory programs, guidelines, and authorities that control public health issues;

 - Describe risk factors and modes of transmission for infectious and chronic diseases and how these diseases affect public health;

 - Discuss the role of gender, race, ethnicity, and other evolving demographics in public health and disparities in public health;

 - Explain the basic general mechanisms of toxicity in eliciting response to various environmental exposures;